What’s the connection between diabetes and kidney stones?

 Sometimes, no cause can be determined.

 Small kidney stones don’t always require treatment.
-You will probably be advised to drink extra water to help flush them out.
+You’ll probably be advised to drink extra water to help flush them out.
 You’ll know you’re drinking enough water when your urine is pale or clear.
 Dark urine means you’re not drinking enough.

 Over-the-counter pain relievers may be enough to ease the pain of a small stone.
 If not, your doctor can recommend a stronger medication.
 In some cases, your doctor may prescribe an alpha blocker to help you pass the stone faster.